|

 The Beginnings of Kaizen

-As stated earlier, Kaizen methods for work process improvement that include
+As stated earlier, Kaizen as a specific tool for improving work processes

-making the improvements originated in the World War II Job Methods training
+originated in the World War II TWI Job Methods training program.
+Kaizen methods

-methods that suggest improvements also originated in the work TWI.
-As suggestion
+that suggest improvements also originated in the work TWI.
+As a suggestion rather

-rather than action improvement programs, Imai points out that, "Less well
+than action improvement programs, Imai points out that, "Less well known

 Within Industry) and the U.S. Air Force" (1986, page 112).
 Huntzinger (2002)